The Wild Robot

 by Peter Brown

 The Wild Robot by Peter Brown is assigned in US schools at grades 4–6, with a Lexile measure of 740L.
+It appears across 6 curriculum references and 6 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Wild Robot is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.